 Right: Raspberry Pi.
+A model 1 is more than adequate.

 At the top is a USB audio adapter.
 The current software version can handle 3 audio interfaces at the same time.

 Lower left are GPIO connections for PTT and the DCD LED.